 For Your Information

-To schedule an appointment, stop by or call The Wellness Center/Counseling at (864) 597-4370, 597-4371 or 597-4373.
-You will be asked to complete a confidential client Intake Form (link) prior to your first session.
+To schedule an appointment, use our online appointment scheduling program by clicking the Book Now button on the Wellness Center homepage.
+You may also call or email one of counseling staff to discuss setting up an appointment.
 During your first session, you and your counselor will determine how to best meet your individual needs.
 Typically, we can schedule an appointment with a counselor in a timely manner.
 In the event of emergency or crisis, we will facilitate you seeing a counselor immediately.

 Intake Evaluation Form & Informed Consent